Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 To conclude, we have developed a multiplexer which can read out 1820 TES bolometers per unit, a full factor of two above the previous state-of-the-art.
+The multiplexer is optimized for ground-based CMB telescope applications, and requires no improvements to the chip microfabrication or readout electronics.
 Its readout noise is strongly sub-dominant to the photon noise for ground-based CMB telescopes, and the amplitude of inter-channel crosstalk is comparable to other multiplexing technologies.
-This development was achieved by increasing the usable readout bandwidth to the full 4--8 GHz octave.
+This development was achieved by increasing the usable readout bandwidth to the full 4--8~GHz octave.
 Key technical advances included fixing a design error which caused a parasitic on-chip resonance, and adjusting the coupling strengths $C_c$ and $M_c$ to maintain good noise and crosstalk at 8 GHz.
 We also investigated the limiting factor for the readout noise, identifying possible directions for future performance improvements.
-We expect the developments described in this Letter to alleviate the system complexity, cryogenic requirements, and cost of future large arrays of low temperature detectors.
+We expect the developments described in this Letter to alleviate the system complexity, cryogenic requirements, and cost of future large arrays of low temperature detectors, potentially including major projects under design and construction such as the Advanced Simons Observatory \cite{abitbol2025simons}, AliCPT \cite{salatino2020design}, and SPT-3G+, as well as ambitious proposed projects such as CMB-HD \cite{sehgal2019cmb}.